BettercareHealth/bettercare/nc/nc-6.md

 ### 4. How often should feeds be given to this infant?

 4 hourly (i.e. 6 feeds a day).
-Therefore, the volume of each feed will be 114/6 = 19 ml.
+Therefore, the volume of each feed will be 114/6 = 19&nbsp;ml.

 ### 5. What supplements does this infant need?